smartcontractkit/documentation/docs/beta-launch/avasummit/overview.md

 1. Because this contract requested two random values, the oracle returns an array with two values.
 Read `s_randomWords` at index `0` or `1`to fetch the random values.

-Notice that even though we didn’t call the following functions in this tutorial, we implemented them to show how you can support other Chainlink VRF consumers:

-- `addConsumer()`: Add a Chainlink VRF consumer to the subscription.
-As discussed above, the contract used in this tutorial is also the subscription owner.
-- `removeConsumer()`: Remove a Chainlink VRF consumer from the subscription.

 ### Clean up